This article explains the event-based software architecture, its advantages, and possible disadvantages for the development of embedded systems.

 Of course, the event-based architecture style is also used frequently and successfully at IMT.
 IMT AG even goes one step further and has developed an event-based real-time operating system “DATAFLOW Runtime” and a design tool for event-based architectures paired with component-oriented architectures.

 With this tool suite, systems can be modeled and implemented using event-based architecture.
 The user is optimally supported in the graphical user interface and appropriate measures ensure that certain rules of event-based architectures are maintained.
 For example, the user is warned if inputs or outputs have not been connected, protocols for messages have not been defined, outgoing ports have been connected to multiple inputs, and much more.
 Thanks to these tools, not only the quality of the application software was additionally increased.
-The development process was also further optimized thanks to the automatic code generation, coherent system designs and an efficient maintainability.
+The development process was also further optimized thanks to automatic code generation, coherent system designs, and efficient maintainability.
 The high development effort that went into the DATAFLOW software is paying off, as new projects can be implemented more efficiently and hence more cost-effectively thanks to DATAFLOW.

 Do you have further questions, or would you like to benefit from the advantages of DATAFLOW software?
 Then contact us for a presentation or test our 30-day demo version.